stephenhutchings/typicons.com/content/contents/more/how-to-use-typicons/index.md

 That's it!
 Remember to include both the `typcn` and `typcn-class-name` classes.
 I prefer this over the `[class^="typcn-"], [class*=" typcn-"]` method simply because the selector performs better on low performance devices.

+There is one caveat, though.
+Typicons is very large, weighing in at about 80kb (unzipped).
+I therefore strongly suggest reading the 'Making Typicons' article or checking out the resources in order to make a custom build of Typicons.